muchcreative/Single-Stock-EDA-Example/README.md

 We need to test out Log Transformations, Standarization, and Other Methods

 Test different ways for standardizing vs normalizing your stock data.
-For plotting, histograms, QQ-plots, ACF, and PACF plots are your friends.
+For plotting, histograms, Q-Q plots, ACF, and PACF plots are your friends.
 Summarize findings and understand your cutoff to identify your fat-tail distributions using these methods.

 **2. Outlier Handling**